Joint Passenger Ticketing Committee (TKTcom)

 Electronic tickets (ETs) and Electronic Miscellaneous Documents (EMDs) are the “back bone” of the industry systems and processes which support interline and indirect distribution.
 ETs and EMDs support the fulfilment and delivery of services, and settlement between agents and airlines, and between interline partners.
 The TKTcom develops and maintains business and technical standards related to the issuing and honoring of these documents.
 The committee is responsible for the development of standards and for publishing these standards as Resolutions and Recommended Practices (which are presented for adoption by the Passenger Services Conference).
 The committee also produces Implementation Guides and other publications.

-The Ticketing Committee held jointly with the ATA develops and maintains standards and procedures related to interline ticket forms.
-The Committee is responsible for the development of standards for manual and automated tickets and for publishing these standards as Resolutions and Recommended Practices.
-Airline membership consists of experts responsible for the development of ticket forms and ticketing procedures.
-Most of the Committee's activity now focuses on standards for 100 percent electronic ticketing and is developing new standards for Electronic Miscellaneous Documents.
-IATA Members and Strategic Partners are welcome to join.
+Airline membership consists of experts responsible for the development of systems and ticketing procedures.
+Most of the Committee's activity now focuses on standards for 100 percent electronic ticketing and on developing new standards for Electronic Miscellaneous Documents.

 The liability of airlines towards passengers in cases of incidents and accidents are defined in the "Conditions of contract and other important information".
 This document details passenger rights with regard to death or bodily injury, loss of or damage to baggage, and for delay.
 It also defines passenger rights and obligations for denied boarding, check-in times, baggage and the transport of dangerous goods.